Rosenbauer: Recent times

 Rosenbauer International AG has been listed on the Vienna Stock Exchange since 1994.

-2010, Rosenbauer had over 2000 employees worldwide and turnover was about €595 Million Euros.
+2010, Rosenbauer had over 2,000 employees worldwide and turnover was about €595 million.
 Over 90% of the production is exported and the company has sites in Luckenwalde, Passau, Karlsruhe, Oberglatt (Switzerland), Madrid, Lyons (Sioux Falls, South Dakota), Wyoming (Minneapolis, Minnesota) and Singapore.

 The company has expanded activities to flying firefighting vehicles, water cannons for police forces and has come back on the firefighters fittings (uniforms, helmets...).

 Beginning of 2011, German antitrust authorities sentenced Rosenbauer, Schlingmann GmbH & Co.
 KG, Albert Ziegler GmbH & Co.
 KG and Iveco Magirus Brandschutztechnik GmbH to a total of €28 million fines for cartel practices.

 The Rosenbauer RT, for Revolutionary Technology, was an electric vehicle built in 2014 in Austria as a concept model.
-As of 2021, the electric trucks had been introduced in Berlin, Amsterdam and Dubai.
-Vice president of sales and marketing Mark Fusco said the company would start building them at its Minnesota plant in 2023.
+As of 2023, the electric trucks had been introduced in Berlin, Amsterdam, Dubai and Vancouver, BC.
+The electric truck that was stationed in Amsterdam was around the end of November 2024 transferred to the Fire department located in Tiel for further testing.
+Vice president of sales and marketing Mark Fusco said the company would start building them in its Minnesota plant in 2023.
 The BMW diesel engine was used only to charge the batteries.
-The truck was closer to the ground, making it safer and easier for firefighters to enter and exit, though a hydraulic suspension could lift the truck if that was needed.
+The truck was closer to the ground, making it safer and easier for firefighters to enter and exit, though a hydraulic suspension could lift the truck if it was needed.
 Fusco estimated the cost at $1.1 to $1.2 million but claimed savings on fuel and maintenance would make up for the extra cost in three to five years.

 Shareholders

-As of July 2011, 51% of the company belongs to the Rosenbauer BeteiligungsverwaltungsGmbH, 5% to institutional investors and the remaining 44% is free float.
+As of July 2011, 51% of the company belongs to the Rosenbauer Beteiligungsverwaltungs GmbH, 5% to institutional investors and the remaining 44% is free float.